Australian/ Baking/ Dessert/ Recipes

 Recipe Notes

-• Storage – Store your homemade muffins at room temperature in an airtight container lined with a paper towel, with another paper towel on top of the muffins.
-Avoid double stacking the muffins and keep a little space between each one.
-This will help absorb any moisture from the muffins, keeping them fresher for around 3-4 days.
+• Storage – Store muffins at room temperature in an airtight container lined with paper towel top and bottom.
+Avoid double stacking and ensure there’s space around each one.
+This will help absorb moisture, keeping them fresher for around 3-4 days.

 Nutrition